ClimenteA/telegram-push-notification-via-api/README.md

 ## Development

-This app is a small Go/Fiber api which makes a post request to Telegram.
+This app is a small Go/Fiber api which makes a post request to Telegram (that's it).

 - clone this repo;
 - install [Go](https://go.dev/);